Plantere/book-store/README.md

 To set up the project, follow these steps:

-1. Database Configuration: Configure the database settings in the `config/database.yml` file.
-Utilize PostgreSQL for both development and production environments, and SQLite3 for testing purposes.
-An example configuration model is provided in `config/database.yml.example`.
-    ```yaml
-    development:
-      adapter: postgresql
-      database: your_database_name
-      url: your_database_url
-      ...

-    test:
-      adapter: sqlite3
-      database: db/test.sqlite3
-      ...
-    ```

-2. Stripe Configuration: Copy the `.env.example` file and rename it to `.env`.
-Proceed to configure the Stripe integration by referring to the documentation at [Stripe Keys](https://stripe.com/docs/keys).
+1. Enviroment Configuration: Copy the `.env.example` file and rename it to `.env`.
+Proceed to configure the Stripe integration by referring to the documentation at [Stripe Keys](https://stripe.com/docs/keys) and database configurations

-3. Dependency Installation: Install project dependencies by executing the following commands:
+2. Dependency Installation: Install project dependencies by executing the following commands:
     ```bash
     bundle install
     yarn install
     ```

-4. Supabase Storage Setup: Set up [Supabase Storage](https://supabase.com/docs/guides/storage) to enable image storage functionalities within the application.
+3. Supabase Storage Setup: Set up [Supabase Storage](https://supabase.com/docs/guides/storage) to enable image storage functionalities within the application.

-5. Database Migrations: Apply database migrations using the command:
+4. Database Migrations: Apply database migrations using the command:
     ```bash
     rails db:migrate
     ```

-6. JavaScript Routes Generation: Generate JavaScript routes files for middleware using the following command:
+5. JavaScript Routes Generation: Generate JavaScript routes files for middleware using the following command:
     ```bash
     rails generate js_routes:middleware --pretend
     ```

-7. Project Start: Initiate the project by running the following command, which starts the Rails server and Vue.js concurrently:
+6. Project Start: Initiate the project by running the following command, which starts the Rails server and Vue.js concurrently:
     ```bash
     foreman start -f Procfile.dev
     ```

-8. Accessing the Project: The project is now accessible at [http://127.0.0.1:5100](http://127.0.0.1:5100).
+7. Accessing the Project: The project is now accessible at [http://127.0.0.1:5100](http://127.0.0.1:5100).
 Explore and interact with the application locally.

 ## Models 📊